- Check with your doctor first, if your child is under 12 months of age

 - Always read the label

-- Ensure you use the product and dose suitable for your child’s age
+- Ensure you use the product and dose suitable for your child’s age and weight

 A glance at the Nurofen for Children range

 Nurofen for Children 3 months - 5 years range: suitable for the temporary relief of pain and discomfort associated with teething, toothache, earache, headache, cold and flu symptoms, minor sprains and strains and sore throats.
 It also relieves fever, including fever caused by immunisation.
 It is sugar and colour free, and available in strawberry and orange flavours.

 Nurofen for Children 5-12 years range: a more concentrated formula, suitable for temporary relief of pain and discomfort associated with teething, toothache, earache, headache, cold and flu symptoms, minor sprains and strains and sore throats.
 It also relieves fever, including fever caused by immunisation.
 It is also sugar and colour free, and available in strawberry and orange flavours.